k2m5t2/gt-headspace/src/pages/index.md

 # **Headspace**

-Headspace is a guided meditation app with over 65 million users. **Georgia Tech offers full access to Headspace for its students.** The sign-up link is quite hard to find, though.
-[Here](https://work.headspace.com/usggeorgiatech/member-enroll) is the link.
+Headspace is a guided meditation app. **Georgia Tech offers full access to Headspace for all students,** but the sign-up link is notoriously difficult to find.
+So, [here](https://work.headspace.com/usggeorgiatech/member-enroll) it is!

 [![image](/hs_banner.png)](https://work.headspace.com/usggeorgiatech/member-enroll)
-<figcaption align = "center"><b>Or just click the image</b></figcaption>
+<figcaption align = "center"><b>or just click the image</b></figcaption>

 # **Info**